Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/flight_controls.md

 engine output deviation, a Rudder Trim Switch is found on the engine control panel in the front cockpit.
-On the ground, the pedals themselves can be pressed independently for differential braking, and the rudder axis itself functions as the nose wheel steering directional control when the Nose Wheel Steering button on either control stick is pressed.
+On the ground, the pedals themselves can be pressed independently for differential braking, and the rudder axis itself functions as the nose wheel steering directional control when the nose wheel steering button on either control stick is pressed.

 ## Aileron-Rudder Interconnect (ARI)